 Talk about elbow grease!
 You definitely have to scrub hard!
 I also tried one of those plastic scrubbies which seemed to work better, however, I believe I took some of the wood off at the edges when it was soft and saturated by water.
 UGH.

-Natalie from myvintageporch.com (where I saw this oven cleaner technique first) recommends pot scrubbers and I’d say she’s an expert in this method.
+Natalie from myvintageporch.com (where I first saw this oven cleaner technique) recommends pot scrubbers and she’s done quite a few pieces using it.
 If I do another oven cleaner strip job, I’m going to try her recommended pot scrubbers!!

 If you Need to Strip the Bottom – DO THAT FIRST